physion/policy.ovation.io/docs/policies/auditing_policy.md

 	* Network: Network level audit trails generally monitor information on what is operating, penetrations, and vulnerabilities.
 3. Physion shall log all incoming and outgoing traffic to into and out of its environment.
 This includes all successful and failed attempts at data access and editing.
 Data associated with this data will include origin, destination, time, and other relevant details that are available to Physion.
 4. Physion utilizes OSSEC to scan all systems for malicious and unauthorized software every 2 hours and at reboot of systems.
 Alerts from OSSEC are sent to Kibana, the centralized logging service that we use.
-5. Physion leverages process monitoring tools throughout its environment.<!-- 6.
-Physion treats its Developer Portal as a Platform Add-on and, as such, it logs all activity associated with Developer Portal Access. -->
+5. Physion leverages process monitoring tools throughout its environment.
 7. Physion uses OSSEC to monitor the integrity of log files by utilizing OSSEC System Integrity Checking capabilities.
 8. Physion shall identify “trigger events” or criteria that raise awareness of questionable conditions of viewing of confidential information.
 The “events” may be applied to the entire Ovation system or may be specific to a Customer, partner, business associate, or application (See Listing of Potential Trigger Events below).
 9. In addition to trigger events, Physion utilizes OSSEC log correlation functionality to proactively identify and enable alerts based on log data.